It’s hard to guess, right?

 More than 25,000 organisations in 130 countries around the world rely on their secure exams and tests as proof of English language ability.

 Success in a Cambridge English Qualification provides you with an internationally recognised certificate showing the level you have attained in English.
 Because they are known and recognised by schools, universities, private and public sector employers all over the English-speaking world.
+More information about Cambridge qualifications here.

 If you wish to travel, work or study abroad, what you could be looking for is an official Cambridge Assessment English Exams in which case you should look at preparing for a specific exam level.
 Check out your level here.